shaikmalikbasha/az-func-app-dev/README.md

-# Azure Function with FastAPI along with GitHub actions
+# Azure Function with GitHub actions